-How To Visit The Hospital De La Santa Creu I Sant Pau In 2024
+How To Visit The Hospital De La Santa Creu I Sant Pau This Year

-The Hospital de la Santa Creu i Sant Pau (or Hospital of the Holy Cross and Saint Paul, English) is, probably, the most beautiful in the world.
-Designed by Lluís Domènech i Montaner at the beginning of the 20th century, this hospital was endowed with state-of-the-art medical, technological, and architectural resources.
-For this, the architect was inspired by the most modern hospitals in Europe, applying innovations with regard to hygiene and sanitation!
+The Hospital de la Santa Creu i Sant Pau (or Hospital of the Holy Cross and Saint Paul, English) is one of the most beautiful hospitals in the world.
+Designed by Lluís Domènech i Montaner in the early 20th century, it featured cutting-edge medical technology and architectural innovations.

-The Hospital of the Holy Cross and Saint Paul comprises several independent pavilions, interconnected by a network of underground tunnels and surrounded by green spaces.
-And after being deactivated in the year 2009, the former hospital complex became a cultural space called Sant Pau Recinte Modernista!
+The Hospital of the Holy Cross and Saint Paul consists of several independent pavilions connected by underground tunnels and surrounded by gardens.
+After closing in 2009, it was transformed into a cultural space called Sant Pau Recinte Modernista.

 Brief History of the Hospital de la Santa Creu i Sant Pau